microsoft/fast/packages/fast-tooling-react/README.md

 ```

 #### React children

+**NOTE: reactProperties and type "children" are DEPRECATED and will be removed in the 2.0.0**

 React children are treated as special objects instead of simple properties and can be defined in an object as `reactProperties`.
 They can specify `ids` from the given `childOptions` and can be given defaults, currently there is one default `text`.
 If no `ids` are specified all `childOptions` are considered valid.